 Biography

-Sangwoo Yoo, born in Seoul, is an artist who explores how natural objects are redefined and objectified in cultural contexts, highlighting the essential values lost in the process.
-As a sculptor, he invents sustainable materials that embody aspects of life and mortality, and explores the potential of incorporating them into his art-making to reflect social and environmental realities and inspire change.
-He received his Master of Fine Arts in Sculpture from the School of the Art Institute of Chicago in the United States and his Bachelor of Fine Arts in Environmental Sculpture from the University of Seoul in Korea.
+Sangwoo Yoo is a Seoul-born, Chicago-based interdisciplinary artist whose work explores ephemerality, materiality, and ecological cycles through sculpture and installation.
+His practice investigates how natural objects shift within cultural contexts, revealing the essential values lost in the process.
+Rooted in material innovation, he develops sustainable substances that embody life and mortality, integrating them into his work to reflect social and ecological realities.
+He earned a Master of Fine Arts in Sculpture from the School of the Art Institute of Chicago in the United States and a Bachelor of Fine Arts in Environmental Sculpture from the University of Seoul in Korea.

-Yoo has received the Eldon Danhausen Fellowship, Anderson Ranch Arts Center Residency, MASS MoCA Residency, Loghaven Artist Residency, and the Vermont Studio Center Fellowship.
-He has also been nominated for both the AICAD Post-Graduate Teaching Fellowship and the MFA Fellowship in Painting and Sculpture at the School of the Art Institute of Chicago.
-He won second place in the William and Dorothy Yeck Award and received the grand prize at the Hoguk Art Exhibition in Korea.
-His works have been displayed in renowned Korean institutions such as The War Memorial of Korea, the United Nations Peace Memorial Hall, the Yanggu Humanities Museum, and the Chuncheon National Museum.
-His award-winning work is in the collection of The War Memorial of Korea in Seoul.
+Yoo has been awarded fellowships from the Eldon Danhausen Foundation, Anderson Ranch Arts Center, MASS MoCA, Loghaven, and the Vermont Studio Center.
+He has also been nominated for the AICAD Post-Graduate Teaching Fellowship and the MFA Fellowship in Painting and Sculpture at the School of the Art Institute of Chicago.
+His accolades include the Kimmel Harding Nelson Center for the Arts Award, the Kumho Young Artist Award, second place in the William and Dorothy Yeck Award, and the Grand Prize at the Hoguk Art Exhibition in Korea.
+His award-winning work is part of the collection of The War Memorial of Korea in Seoul.

 CV